migguel0/razorAP/README.md

 This tool is aimed to assist in the execution of some controls in Wi-Fi audits.
 Following the OWISAM methodology (https://www.owisam.org/index.php) the controls that razorAP would help with are the following: OWISAM-CT-001, OWISAM-CT-004, OWISAM-CT-007.

-An example of what is expected when using razorAP is to achieve that a user connects to the Access Point that we have deployed with the tool, which will enter his username and password to authenticate.
-Then, because razorAP acts as an Authenticator, razorAP will collect the authentication information (username and the hash NTLM of the password).
+An example of what is expected when using razorAP is to achieve that users connect to the Access Point that we have deployed with the tool, and then enter their username and password to authenticate.
+Afterwards, since razorAP acts as an Authenticator, it will collect the authentication information (username and the hash NTLM of the password).

 ## Installation